-"Buddha and Allah went off to visit The nice little god of the Christians Pulled out the nails Took him down from his cross Mopped his disappointed brow Sat him in their midst.
-'You owe us your life, you nice little god What will you give us in return?'
-'In return I'll give you my kingdom For now the thousand years are ended Yes, the thousand years are ended now ....' ....
-Pulled the nice little god into a circle A circle around the empty cross Then carpenters three They all went to work With the pieces of the cross Built themselves a boat For now the thousand years are ended Yes, the thousand years are ended now ..."
+"Buddha and off Allah went to visit The little ofthe Christians nice god Pulled the nails out Took him down from his cross Mopped his disappointed brow Sat him in their midst.
+'You life. nice little god owe us vour vou return?'
+What will in vou give us kingdom 'In return I'll give you mv For now the thousand years ended are Yes. the thousand years are ended now Pulled the nice little god into а circle ... Α circle around the empty cross Then three carpenters all work They went to With the pieces of the cross Built themselves boat а For now the thousand years ended are Yes, the thousand years are ended now ... "

-And so the thousand years ended, and the Ganges armada wafted its way on the hoarse three-note twang of a sitar, and a broken, breathy, once-great voice, through a hundred thousand jukeboxes, prize-winning song, number-one record all over the world, ingenious (and infamous) hit, sailing out in the neon glare of supermarket drugstores and over the hi-fi's of weary bourgeois, chanted in vaulted cathedrals by choirs of guitar-strumming pagans (as the old priest looks up at the band of young toughs, resignation in his eye), danced to the nighttime rhythms of melancholy love, smoked to the puffs of hashish and pot, droned by young beggars haunting streets and subways, floating the airwaves' prevailing winds ten times a day, and at night hummed along on the lips of long-distance truckers, of children about to fall asleep, of couples undressing without a glance: "Yes, the thousand years are ended now ...."
+And so the thousand years ended, and the Ganges armada wafted its way on the hoarse three-note twang of a sitar, and a broken, breathy, once-great voice, through a hundred thousand jukeboxes, prize-winning song, number-one record all over the world, ingenious (and infamous) hit, sailing out in the neon glare of supermarket drugstores and over the hi-fi's of weary bourgeois, chanted in vaulted cathedrals by choirs of guitar-strumming pagans (as the old priest looks up at the band of young toughs, resignation in his eye), danced to the nighttime rhythms of melancholy love, smoked to the puffs of hashish and pot, droned by young beggars haunting streets and subways, floating the airwaves' prevailing winds ten times a day, and at night hummed along on the lips of long-distance truckers, of children about to fall asleep, of couples undressing without a glance: "Yes, the thousand years are ended now ..."
 Ah!
 The power of a beautiful song!
 Lyrics by the Great Unknown, as set down by the inspired pen of our own Clément Dio.
 That could be one explanation ...